dugoh/386bsd0.1-b/README.md

 done|bunzip2 >qdisk.img
 ```

-386BSD with the first patchkit should run in quemu with:
+386BSD with the first patchkit should run in qemu 0.11 with:

 ```
 qemu -L /usr/local/share/qemu/ \